TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Repetition-N

 \section{Repetition-N}

 The repetition degree indicator is used to indirectly evaluate the diversity of the generated text.
-It calculates the ratio of the number of n-grams with a frequency higher than 1 in the generated text to the total number of n-grams.
+It calculates the ratio of the number of n-grams with a frequency higher than 1 in the generated text to the total number of n-grams according to Alg.~\ref{alg:ngram_repetition}.